rpcutts/indiekit/README.md

 npm test
 ```

-Before running any automated tests, an IndieAuth token needs to be assigned to the `TEST_INDIEAUTH_TOKEN` environment variable.
-This token, whose URL must match that used for `INDIEKIT_URL`, should also include `create`, `update` and `delete` scopes.
-[Homebrew Access Token](https://gimme-a-token.5eb.nl) is a useful tool for creating tokens for this purpose.

 ## Similar projects

 IndieKit is inspired by similar projects made by members of the [IndieWeb community](https://indieweb.org), all of which you are encouraged to try: